FerRacimo/popgen-pink-salmon/README.md

 ### 1_clean_data
 1. Why exclude loci not placed on a chromosome?

-2. Why is it import to consider Hardy-Weinberg equilibrium and the genotyping rate of each locus?
+2. Why is it important to consider Hardy-Weinberg equilibrium and the genotyping rate of each locus?

 3. What are the sample sizes and number of loci used in the analysis of each population, why do they differ?